-The absurdity doctrine "authorizes a judge to ignore a statute's plain words in order to avoid the outcome those words would require in a particular situation."18 Precise formulations of the doctrine vary by jurisdiction, and may be somewhat circular as they often incorporate the word absurdity itself.19 And many formulations hinge on the level of absurdity required to invoke the doctrine.20 For example, on one end of the spectrum, before a court may ignore the plain language of a statute, the situation before it "must be one in which the absurdity and injustice of applying the [statute] to the case, would be so monstrous, that all mankind would, without hesitation, unite in rejecting the application."21
+^{18.} Dougherty, supra note 10, at 128.
+The absurdity doctrine has gained widespread acceptance, even among the so-called "textualists"-a group that actually needs the doctrine "to avoid the harsh results of their chosen theory" or, stated less kindly, because the doctrine provides "a way for textualists to cheat."
+Jellum, supra note 9, at 923.
+For a discussion of the primary schools of thought on statutory interpretation, see id. at 938 jurisdiction, and may be somewhat circular as they often incorporate the word absurdity itself.19 And many formulations hinge on the level of absurdity required to invoke the doctrine.20 For example, on one end of the spectrum, before a court may ignore the plain language of a statute, the situation before the court "must be one in which the absurdity and injustice of applying the [statute] to the case, would be so monstrous, that all mankind would, without hesitation, unite in rejecting the application."21

-On the other end of the spectrum, however, it may be sufficient merely to show that "a literal reading [of the statute] would compel an odd result."22 Most formulations of the absurdity doctrine will fall somewhere between the two extremes of "monstrous" and merely "odd."
-For example, in some cases the invocation of the doctrine requires "more than a showing (a) that troubling consequences may potentially result if the statute's plain meaning were followed or (b) that a different approach would have been wiser or better."23
+On the other end of the spectrum, however, it may be sufficient merely to show that "a literal reading [of the statute] would compel an odd result."
+Most formulations of the absurdity doctrine fall somewhere between the two extremes of "monstrous" and merely "odd."
+For example, in some cases the invocation of the doctrine requires "more than a showing (a) that troubling consequences may potentially result if the statute's plain meaning were followed or (b) that a different approach would have been wiser or better."